ak-iitb/SimplePrograms-Cpp/README.md

 # simplecoding
-simple data structure implementations in c++
+simple programs and data structure implementations in C/C++